Accessibility Tools Recite Me

 Overview

-EDT's Early Career Training Programme (ECTP) empowers teachers with evidence-led knowledge and skills for immediate impact in the classroom.
-The programme is designed around how people really learn with a flexible approach that considers what works best in each teacher's unique situation.
-They will access engaging in-person and online learning designed and delivered by experts.
-We understand how busy teachers are, so we’ve designed it to fit flexibly around their schedule with maximum accessibility
+Our Early Career Training Programme (ECTP) for ECTE empowers teachers with evidence-led knowledge and skills for immediate impact in the classroom.
+ECTP is based on the Initial Teacher Training and Early Career Framework (ITTECF) and is designed around how people really learn.
+With a flexible approach that considers what works best in each teacher's unique situation.

-Join schools who've registered now
+Join schools who’ve registered their interest

 • This form should be completed by the main school Induction Tutor and not participants.